mayasaffron/Kaur-Health/testing.md

 | AS A/AN     | I WANT TO BE ABLE TO ... | SO THAT I CAN... |
 | ----------- | ----------- | ----------- |
 | Site User | Easily recover my password in case I forget it | Recover access to my account |
-- Djamgo all auth functionality covers this, i provided extra styling as default cut off the text.
+- Django all auth functionality covers this, I provided extra styling as default cut off the text.

 | AS A/AN     | I WANT TO BE ABLE TO ... | SO THAT I CAN... |
 | ----------- | ----------- | ----------- |
 | Site User | Receive an email confirmation after registering | Verify that my account registration was successful |
-- Django all auth and gmail functionality did most of the hdavy lifting for this.
-Whilst amoazon email service did not work for me in this project, in the future i hope to use it, as using gmail functionality would mean that i must always supply a gmail account in order to become authenticated.
+- Django all auth and Gmail functionality did most of the heavy lifting for this.
+Whilst Amazon email service did not work for me in this project, in the future I hope to use it, as using Gmail functionality would mean that I must always supply a Gmail account to become authenticated.